crate/services-docs/docs/tutorials/edge/introduction.rst

 RAM, storage, and number of nodes.

 .. image:: ../../_assets/img/cloud-edge-config.png
-   :alt: Cluster configuration panels for CrateDB Edge
+   :alt: Cluster configuration panels for CrateDB Cloud on Kubernetes

 On the right the cluster scale overview shows the total hardware values for the cluster.
 This is simply the number of nodes you have chosen, multiplied by the values per node you have defined.

-You can also define the backup location of your CrateDB Edge cluster.
+You can also define the backup location of your CrateDB Cloud on Kubernetes cluster.
 You have the option of either using the default backup location for CrateDB Cloud, which is managed by us, or use a custom backup location that is convenient to you.
 This has to be an S3 bucket or a location with an equivalent